Spider-Man Noir: Eyes Without a Face

 Spider-Man Noir: Eyes Without a Face takes place roughly eight months after Spider-Man Noir.
-In September 1933, Peter Parker continues to operate as a photojournalist and helps at May Parker's soup kitchen along with his friend Mary Jane Watson.
+In September 1933, Peter continues to operate as a photojournalist and helps at May Parker's soup kitchen along with his friend Mary Jane Watson.
 Meanwhile, the masked Crime Master rises as the city's new crime boss.
 Peter develops a relationship with Felicia Hardy, but she insists she is not his girlfriend.
-Peter and his friend Joseph "Robbie" Robertson, a struggling reporter, investigate the Ellis Island lab of Dr. Otto Octavius and his assistant Dr. Curt Connors, who are conducting strange experiments in mind control for the US government.
-That night, several kidnapped black people brought by Flint "Sandman" Marko are delivered to Octavius's lab.
-Secretly working with The Friends of New Germany (TFONG), Octavius intends to prove that "inferior" people can be controlled with brain surgery.
-Spider-Man tracks the Crime Master and is almost beaten to death by Marko, who is shot dead by the Police while the Crime Master escapes.
+Peter and his friend Joseph "Robbie" Robertson, a struggling reporter, investigate the Ellis Island lab of Otto Octavius and his assistant Curt Connors, who are conducting experiments in mind control for the US government.
+That night, Flint "Sandman" Marko delivers several people to Octavius's lab.
+Secretly working with the Friends of New Germany, Octavius intends to prove that "inferior" people can be controlled with brain surgery.
+Spider-Man tracks the Crime Master and is almost beaten to death by Marko, who is shot dead by police while the Crime Master escapes.
 Discovering she is connected to Spider-Man, the Crime Master attacks and disfigures Felicia Hardy, nearly killing her.
-Learning that Crime Master is delivering people of color to Octavius, Spider-Man goes to the lab on Ellis Island and finds Robbie, only to find the man has already undergone surgery on the frontal lobe, leaving him without memory or clear free will.
+Learning that Crime Master is delivering people of color to Octavius, Spider-Man goes to the lab on Ellis Island and finds Robbie, only to find the man has already undergone surgery on the frontal lobe, leaving him without memory or free will.

 Octavius and Crime Master come to blows and the latter is killed.
-FBI agent Jean de Wolfe (a male version of Jean DeWolff) arrives and Octavius is arrested.
+FBI agent Jean de Wolfe arrives and Octavius is arrested.
 Spider-Man is told Felicia, still recovering from serious injuries and her face now scarred, does not want to see him again.
 A month later, the government decides to deport Octavius rather than put him on trial publicly and risk he will reveal state secrets.
 The scientist arrives in Germany only to be humiliated when he realizes the Nazis and Heinrich Himmler believe his congenital disability makes him inferior and his work useless.
-As time passes, Felicia recovers from her injuries but now wears a mask to cover her scars.
+As time passes, Felicia recovers from her injuries, but wears a mask to cover her scars.